kreczko/CMSSWToAvro/README.md

 The build of Avro-C has been discussed in this ticket: https://issues.apache.org/jira/browse/AVRO-1844.

+First download the latest stable release from this [Apache page](http://www.apache.org/dyn/closer.cgi/avro/).
+We used this [one](http://apache.mirrors.pair.com/avro/stable/c/avro-c-1.8.1.tar.gz).
+Follow the build README.

 Here we copy the relevant fix needed to properly include Jansson.

 Replace the following lines in CMakeLists.txt: